zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.common.serialization.dumpers.md

 dump(obj: Any, file: <class 'TextIO'>)
 ```

-Dump any CML object that has a dump method.
+Dump any Concrete ML object that has a dump method.

 **Arguments:**